xclv-ai/xclv_analysis/README.md

 ### Verification

-You should see version **1.2.25** after loading the extension, and the browser console should show:
+You should see version **1.2.31** after loading the extension, and the browser console should show:
 ```
-XCLV: Content script v1.2.25 loaded successfully
+XCLV: Content script v1.2.31 loaded successfully
-✅ XCLV: Click-to-analyze hover mode ENABLED
+✅ XCLV: Manual analysis control system ENABLED
 ```

 ## 🎯 Usage